maxharlow/reconcile/README.md

 #### `company-numbers-to-company-officer-names`

-Use [OpenCorporates](https://opencorporates.com/) to look up a list of company numbers and jurisdiction codes, and retrieve the names of their directors.
+Use [OpenCorporates](https://opencorporates.com/) to look up a list of company numbers and jurisdiction codes, and retrieve the names of their officers.

 Parameters:
 * `apiToken` An OpenCorporates API token.
 You are [limited to 500 requests per month](https://api.opencorporates.com/documentation/API-Reference#usage_limits) otherwise.
 Optional.